 The Biodesign Institute plays a critical role in advancing the research mission of Arizona State University, a comprehensive metropolitan university that is the second largest in the U.S. The Biodesign Institute embodies the guiding principles of the New American University, as defined by Arizona State University President Michael Crow, specifically, to conduct use-inspired research, fuse intellectual disciplines and value entrepreneurship.

-To advance its bio-inspired research mission, the Biodesign Institute has established 13 different research centers and has more than 200 active research projects ongoing.
-Its 65 tenured research faculty, who include one Nobel Laureate and four National Academy members, publish in top-tier, high impact scientific journals and collaborate with research and commercial enterprises around the world.
+To advance its bio-inspired research mission, the Biodesign Institute has established more than a dozen different research centers and more than 200 active research projects.
+Its 65 tenured research faculty, who include one Nobel Prize winner and four National Academy members, publish in top-tier, high impact scientific journals and collaborate with research and commercial enterprises around the world.

 Since its inception in 2003, Biodesign has attracted more than $400 million in external funding from competitive grant awards as well as support from philanthropic and industry sources.
 In FY2014, Biodesign researchers received $62 million in award funding for research activities.
 Working in an entrepreneurial culture, its researchers have generated 50 annual invention disclosures and patents and fostered more than a dozen spinout companies.
 In 2009, the institute won Arizona’s “Excellence in Economic Development Award” for its innovative contributions to the state’s economic growth.

 The Biodesign Institute at ASU addresses today’s critical global challenges in healthcare, sustainability and security by developing solutions inspired from natural systems and translating those solutions into commercially viable products and clinical practices.